 - Cancer tumor detection

 - Image coloring

 Want to Learn More?

-If you want to kick off a career in this exciting field, check out Simplilearn’s AI and Machine Learning courses, offered in collaboration with IBM.
+If you want to kick off a career in this exciting field, check out Simplilearn’s AI courses, offered in collaboration with Caltech.
 The program enables you to dive much deeper into the concepts and technologies used in AI, machine learning, and deep learning.
 You will also get to work on an awesome Capstone Project and earn a certificate in all disciplines in this exciting and lucrative field.